 You don't want to go sprinting or something, though.
 This is because you don't want to worry about anaerobic levels.
 Additionally, things can get more complicated if you do.

 Evaluate Your Muscle Fitness

-Evaluating your muscle fitness is done by giving your muscles a real challenge.
-Try doing as many pull ups and push-ups as you can at one time.
-The pull ups will typically be a lot harder, but these numbers will show you just how fit your muscles actually are.
+Do this at one time.
+The pull-ups will typically be a lot harder.
+But these numbers will show you just how fit your muscles actually are.